thiras/clobster/docs/src/strategies/introduction.md

 # Trading Strategies

-Clobster provides a powerful framework for building and deploying automated trading strategies on Polymarket.
+CLOBster provides a powerful framework for building and deploying automated trading strategies on Polymarket.

 ## Why Strategies?